 Ruby Jard is compatible with

 byebug.
-They can be used along with each other without conflicts.
-However, as soon as Jard already started (via
+They can be installed simultaneously without conflict.
+However, as soon as Jard starts (via the magic

-jard magic method call), this compatibility is not guaranteed.
+jard method call), this compatibility is no longer guaranteed.